-The added benefit of EFT practitioners who have coaching training is that if the client discovers any other emotional stress that they need to overcome, the practitioner can move from coaching back to EFT treatment.
+The added benefit of EFT practitioners who have coach training is that if the client discovers any other emotional stress that they need to overcome the practitioner can move from coaching back to EFT treatment.

 Tips to use coaching for EFT clients

-There are several different aspects of coaching training that can be beneficial when handling clients.
+There are several different aspects of coach training that can be beneficial when handling clients.
 One of the first elements is assessment.
-Rather than diving into treatment with a patient, coaches will assess their clients first.
+Rather than diving into treatment with a patient coaches will assess their clients first.
 They are looking to see how ready and willing this individual is to change and how they can best help them.

 There are a number of experiences or events that can leave us emotionally wounded and trapped.
-This is where EFT or tapping has been effective for clients.
+This is where EFT has been effective for clients.
 Using the EFT technique, practitioners are able to help clients overcome the paralysis by releasing them from the emotion connected to the event or occurrence.
-However, once the client has experienced this release, they will no longer need EFT treatment but could benefit from life coaching.
+However, once the client has experienced this release they will no longer need EFT treatment, but could benefit from life coaching.

-Those EFT practitioners who have undertaken coaching train and become accredited will be best positioned to help clients overcome traumatic events or experience and build a successful future.
+Those EFT practitioners who have undertaken coach training and become accredited will be best positioned to help clients overcome traumatic events or experience and build a successful future.
 Essentially, you will be able to offer your clients the best of both worlds.